WebOrigami/docs/src/content/index.md

 Every part of the final result is present at the start; the sequence of folds transforms the initial square of paper into the artwork.
 The steps may be simple but the end result can be complex.

-In the same way, Graph Origami lets you take content you write and transform it step-by-step into something to share.
+In the same way, Web Origami lets you take content you write and transform it step-by-step into something to share.
 The system is intended for designers, developers, and content authors.

 <iframe style="aspect-ratio: 16/9; max-width: 100%; width: 560px;" src="https://www.youtube.com/embed/H5qu0sHLbi0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-Graph Origami is built in a series of layers:
+Web Origami is built in a series of layers:

 - At the lowest level, there's a conceptual programming [pattern](/pattern/) for representing a wide variety of data types as hierarchical trees that can be easily transformed.
 There's no code at this level; you can use the ideas without depending on another project.
 - If you're a programmer and would like to save time and benefit from sharing code, that conceptual pattern is implemented in an [async-tree](/async-tree/) library written in JavaScript.